nicebread/BFDA/README.md

     library(devtools)
     install_github("nicebread/BFDA", subdir="package")

-For installations on Windows you need R version 3.3.1 or higher.
+For installations on Windows the package requires R version 3.3.1 or higher.

 ### How to use the BFDA package?